 - 1 teaspoon almond extract

-Preheat the oven to 350 degrees F.
+- Preheat the oven to 350 degrees F.

-In a medium bowl, whisk together the flour, baking soda, baking powder and salt.
+- In a medium bowl, whisk together the flour, baking soda, baking powder and salt.

-Add the oil and mix until combined.
-Add the egg, cherry juice and almond extract and mix well.
+- Add cherry juice and almond extract and mix well.
 Fold in the chopped cherries.

-Add the dry ingredients to the cherry mixture and stir with a rubber spatula until well combined and a soft dough forms.
+- Add the dry ingredients to the cherry mixture and stir with a rubber spatula until well combined and a soft dough forms.

-Bake for 12-15 minutes, until edges have started to brown and look set.
+- Bake for 12-15 minutes, until edges have started to brown and look set.

-Cool the cookies on the baking sheet for 5-10 minutes and move to a cooling rack to cool completely.
+- Cool the cookies on the baking sheet for 5-10 minutes and move to a cooling rack to cool completely.